Search

 3. Educate and inform

 Education, knowledge, and awareness are key when it comes to normalizing inclusive language.
-When people understand what inclusive language means and why it matters, they can begin to make more intentional and inclusive choices.
+When people understand what it means and why it matters, they can begin to make more intentional and inclusive choices.

 Prioritize inclusive language by providing education and training.
 Consider hiring an expert to give in-house workshops, or give your employees access to online courses such as: